SeipNojon-Tuni/COMP.SE.200-Software-Testing-Assignment/readme.md

 ## Purposes of testing repository
 This is repository for tests made for assignment for the COMP.SE.200 Software Testing course at Tampere University.
+Testing repository contains the original source files accompanied by their license as well as  the tests implemented along with control files required for integration with used APIs.
 These tests are implemented with NodeJS and integrated with TravisCI pipeline and Coveralls for continuous testing and integrations as well as coverage reporting.

 ## Authors